 About

-From the Forbidden City to a medieval abbey in Normandy, French museums to Chinese art fairs, Tunis’ emerging art scene to the ancient oasis of AlUla, an old fire station in Paris to an artisan’s workshop in Tokyo — each project becomes a living space of exchange: porous to the world, attentive to people, and shaped by the beauty of complexity.
+From the Forbidden City to a medieval abbey in Normandy, from Tunis’ emerging art scene to the oasis of AlUla, each project becomes a living space of exchange — porous to the world, attentive to people, and shaped by the beauty of complexity.

 Team